rusvaplauke/ItemStore.WebApi/README.md

 1. DONE?
 Use Fluent Assertions.
 2. IN PROGRESS / IMPROVE **Add Mock Verify to your tests.**
 3. DONE Use Autofixture for data generation.
 Autofixture.xunit2 has AutoData attribute.
-4. Add new User Controller which performs GET, GET By Id, and Create to https://jsonplaceholder.typicode.com/users
+4. IN PROGRESS / IMPROVE Add new User Controller which performs GET, GET By Id, and Create to https://jsonplaceholder.typicode.com/users
-5. Cover GetById with a unit tests.
+5. TO DO Cover GetById with a unit tests.

 Optional, advanced: Have basic data caching for the system (Fetch data and save into database)

+**2023.12.27**
+0. Finish previous tasks (tests, external api)
+1. Apply Adapter pattern on JsonPlaceholder (error handling, etc)
+2. Beautify code

+ADVANCED
+1. Apply Clean architecture principles.